stho32/BP001-Library-Windows-Powershell/README.md

 ## Get Started

 - From a powershell prompt start `setup-structure.ps1` .
 It will ask you for the necessary parameters.
+- The script will rename all module files so your new module looks nice

 ## Loading your new module